Louvre: Management, administration, partnerships

 In 2021, a Renaissance era ceremonial helmet and breastplate stolen from the museum in 1983 were recovered.
 The museum noted that the 1983 theft had "deeply troubled all the staff at the time."
 There are few publicly accessible details on the theft itself.

-The current director of the Louvre is Laurence des Cars, who was selected by French president Emmanuel Macron in 2021.
-She is the first woman to hold this position.
+Former director of the Louvre is Laurence des Cars, who was selected by French president Emmanuel Macron in 2021.
+She was the first woman to hold this position.
 During the COVID-19 pandemic, the Louvre has launched a digital platform where most of its works, including those that are not on display, can be seen.
 The database includes more than 482,000 illustrated records, representing 75% of the Louvre's collections.
 The museum was visited by over 7.6 million visitors in 2022, up 170 percent from 2021, but still below the 10.8 million visitors in 2018 before the COVID-19 pandemic.
+On 24 February 2026, Laurence des Cars handed in her resignation to President Emmanuel Macron, which was accepted following the heist.

+Christophe Leribault was then appointed president of the iconic museum by the Council of Ministers on 25 February 2026.

 In 2023, the Louvre Museum in Paris implemented a significant change in its pricing policy, marking the first price increase since 2017.
 The decision to raise ticket prices by 30% is part of a broader strategy aimed at supporting free entry during the Olympics and effectively managing the anticipated crowd.
 Director Laurence des Cars has introduced measures to regulate attendance, including capping daily visitors at 30,000 and planning a new entrance to alleviate congestion.
 These efforts are geared towards ensuring a top-notch experience for art enthusiasts during the Olympic Games, as the museum expects to host approximately 8.7 million visitors this year, with a remarkable 80% seeking to view the Mona Lisa.
+As of January 14, 2026, the museum implemented a two-tier pricing system, marking a 45% increase for non-European Economic Area (EEA) visitors with tickets now priced at €32, while maintaining the €22 rate for EEA residents.
+This policy change was introduced to help fund essential security upgrades and infrastructure renovations following the major security breach in late 2025.

+In 2026, nine people were arrested as part of an investigation into the fraudulent reusage of admission tickets into the Louvre that resulted in at least 10 million euros ($11.8 million) in losses to the museum over the previous 10 years.